 There is no cure for endometriosis and it can be difficult to treat.
 Treatment aims to ease symptoms so the condition doesn’t interfere with your daily life.
 Treatment will be given to relieve pain rather than offer a cure.

-The official NHS advice is to use one of the following pain-relief medications;
+The official NHS advice is to use one of the following pain-relief medications:

-* Anti-inflammatories that don’t contain steroids such as ibuprofen are usually the preferred painkiller used to treat endometriosis pain.
+- Anti-inflammatories that don’t contain steroids such as ibuprofen are usually the preferred painkiller used to treat endometriosis pain.
 This is because ibuprofen acts against the swelling.
 It’s best to take the tablet the day before – or several days before – you expect the period pain.

-*Paracetamol can be used to treat mild pain.
+- Paracetamol can be used to treat mild pain.
 It’s not usually as effective as ibuprofen.

-*Codeine is a stronger painkiller that’s sometimes combined with paracetamol or used alone if other painkillers aren’t suitable.
+- Codeine is a stronger painkiller that’s sometimes combined with paracetamol or used alone if other painkillers aren’t suitable.
 However, constipation is a common side effect, which may aggravate the symptoms of endometriosis.

-*Taking the combined contraceptive pill containing hormones oestrogen and progestogen can help relieve mild symptoms and be used over long periods of time.
+- Taking the combined contraceptive pill containing hormones oestrogen and progestogen can help relieve mild symptoms and be used over long periods of time.
 As it stops eggs being released it make periods lighter and less painful.

 Despite being such a wide-spread condition, many people don’t know about endometriosis and the problems it causes.
 But there are plenty of high-profile endometriosis sufferers too.

 British actress Anna Friel has spoken publicly of her battle with endometriosis and her subsequent struggle to fall pregnant.
-She was diagnosed with endometriosis when she was 28, after being rushed to hospital with a ruptured ovarian cyst.
+She was diagnosed when she was 28, after being rushed to hospital with a ruptured ovarian cyst.
 She said; ‘One doctor told me it would be very hard if I left trying for a baby beyond the age of 30, which at the time was far from an ideal situation’.

-Former Spice Girl Emma Bunton has also revealed she was diagnosed with endometriosis at 25; ‘I remember the doctor saying at the time – fifty per cent of women with endometriosis go on to have children – I thought, only 50 per cent!?
+Former Spice Girl Emma Bunton has also revealed she was diagnosed at 25; ‘I remember the doctor saying at the time – fifty per cent of women with endometriosis go on to have children – I thought, only 50 per cent!?
 It scared the life out of me.’

 As well as US politician Hillary Clinton, Baywatch star Pamela Anderson and comedian Whoopi Goldberg.